nucypher/nucypher/docs/source/guides/quickstart.md

 ## A Note about Side-Channels

-The NuCypher network does not store your application's data; Instead - it manages access *to* your application's data.
-Management of encrypted secrets and public keys is highly application-specific - In general, nucypher needs to be integrated with a storage or transport layer to function properly.
+The NuCypher network does not store or handle an application's data; instead - it manages access *to* application data Management of encrypted secrets and public keys tends to be highly domain-specific.
+In other words, the surrounding architecture will vary greatly depending on the throughput, sensitivity and sharing cadence of the data in question, to name but a few influencing factors.
+In all cases however, NuCypher must be integrated with a storage and transport layer in order to function properly.
-Along with the transport of ciphertext, the application also needs to include facilities for several other pieces of cryptographic material, specifically, channels for Alice and Bob to discover each-others public keys, as well as a way to provide policy public keys to Bob and Enrico.
+Along with the transport of ciphertexts, the application also needs to include facilities for several other pieces of cryptographic material, specifically, channels for Alice and Bob to discover each other's public keys, as well as a way to provide the policy's public key to Bob and Enrico.

 ##### Side Channel Data: